paperwork/paperwork/README.md

  2. edit app/config/ldap.php as appropriate for your environment
  3. change 'driver' => 'eloquent' in app/config/auth.php to 'driver' => 'ldap'

+ For more information and more ocnfiguration options, see http://adldap.sourceforge.net/ The config in app/config/ldap.php is passed directly to adldap, so any configuration will work as defined by adldap.
- For more information, see https://github.com/dsdevbe/ldap-connector If a user successfully authenticates against your ldap server, they will be automatically registered in paperwork
+ If a user successfully authenticates against your ldap server, they will be automatically registered in paperwork